Cooperw/ctf/2024-10-11-wwhf24/README.md

 esptool.py dump_mem 0x40380000 393216 out.bin # target memory region
 ```

+_some of these addresses might be a bit off but as long as you target the bulk of SRAM1 you will be good_

 ### Phase 4A: 'strings' AES Keys (optimal path)
 1. While scrolling through memory dumps we found that `63a5fd59688e04a7` was being repeated near each piece of broadcast data, very suspicious to have a 16 character hex string near our encrypted data